ISAAKiel/oxcAAR/README.md

 can be used to execute [OxCal](https://c14.arch.ox.ac.uk) from within R.

-Please note that there is a [`roxcal` package](https://github.com/gavinsimpson/roxcal) package on Github, created by [Gavin Simpson](https://github.com/gavinsimpson).
+Please note that there is a [`roxcal` package](https://github.com/gavinsimpson/roxcal) package on GitHub, created by [Gavin Simpson](https://github.com/gavinsimpson).
 If you just need to import OxCal result files, you may consider using his package.

-## Licence
+## License

-`oxcAAR` is released under the [GNU General Public Licence, version 2](https://www.R-project.org/Licenses/GPL-2).
+`oxcAAR` is released under the [GNU General Public License, version 2](https://www.R-project.org/Licenses/GPL-2).
 Comments and feedback are welcome, as are code contributions.